scottaohara/Brass-Tacks/README.md

 ## Brass Tacks Specifics

 * HTML5 ready
-* Built for modern browsers & IE9+ with some legacy browser fall backs
+* Built for modern browsers & IE9+
 * JavaScript light: only comes with a Google Analytics placeholder & HTML5shiv via CDN
-* Various HTML Demos & snippets
+* Markup demos & code snippets within the scss files
 * CSS base, helper and project files
 * Sass Mixin, Silent Class and Variable libraries
-* Extensive inline and accompanying documentation (this WILL exist by v 1.0)
+* Extensive demos and documentation (this WILL exist by v 1.0)

 ### Sass Specifics